codeclown/mendsail-cli/README.md

 ## License

-The contends of this repository are released to the public under GPLv3.
+The contents of this repository are released to the public under GPLv3.